 |Tier 3 capital||0|

 Due to the nature, size and complexity of the Firm, Albar does not have an independent risk management function.
-The Executive Committee is responsible for the management of risk within the Firm and their individual responsibilities are clearly defined.
-The Executive Committee report to the Firm’s governing body on a frequent basis regarding the risks.
+The Operating Committee is responsible for the management of risk within the Firm and the individual responsibilities of its members are clearly defined.
+The Operating Committee report to the Firm’s governing body on a frequent basis regarding the risks.
 Albar has clearly documented policies and procedures, which are designed to minimise risks to the Firm and all staff are required to confirm that they have read and understood them.

 Following the completion of the ICAAP, the Firm has concluded that its Tier 1 capital is sufficient to cover its Pillar 1 and Pillar 2 requirements.